Create models and set model properties

-The Simulink Editor is an intuitive tool for building models.
+The Simulink Editor is a tool for building models.
 In addition to providing standard methods for working with diagrams in a vector graphics editor, the editor provides shortcuts that help you to add and connect blocks.
 The Simulink Editor also gives you access to the tools you need for technical operations such as importing data, simulating your model, and analyzing model performance.

 Create a model.
 On the MATLAB® Home tab, click Simulink and choose a model template.

 Alternatively, if you already have the Library Browser open, click the New Model button .

 Open an existing model.
 To open recent models, on the MATLAB Home tab, click Simulink.

 Alternatively, if you know the name of the model you want to open, enter the name in the MATLAB Command Window, such as

 The first model that you open in a MATLAB session takes longer to open than subsequent models.
 By default, MATLAB does not start Simulink until you open the first model to reduce MATLAB startup time and avoid unnecessary system memory use.